Alan Webster Neill

 Alan Webster Neill (October 6, 1868 - July 7, 1960) was a Canadian politician.
 He was elected as MLA for the riding of Alberni in 1889 and 1900 serving until 1903.
 He was Alderman on the first Council of the newly incorporated Town of Alberni (1912) and Mayor from 1916 to 1917.

 Neill was MP for the riding of Comox—Alberni from December 6, 1921, to June 10, 1945.

 He arrived in the Alberni Valley in 1891 as a farmer and business owner of Pioneer Feed Store.
 From about 1908 to 1911 Neill was the Indian Agent for the West Coast of Vancouver Island enforcing federal government policies of assimilation and the residential school system.

 He was first elected to the House of Commons of Canada during the 1921 Election as the Progressive member for Comox-Alberni, British Columbia.
 Though in his maiden speech in the House during the Address in Reply to the Governor General's Speech on March 16, 1922, he referred to himself as "the only Independent elected to this House... elected by an entirely independent convention of those opposed to the late Meighen Government".

 In 1925 Neill was re-elected as an Independent and was re-elected four more times before retiring at the 1945 federal election.
 Throughout the six general elections he contested he was never opposed by a candidate for the Liberal Party of Canada.

 Neill was an ardent and vocal opponent of Asian and Japanese immigration and advocated for a white British Columbia.
 Enumerating his platform during the Address in Reply in his Maiden Speech on March 16, 1922, his first four priorities were; "Opposition to the Meighen Government", "Abolition of purse seine and trap licenses", "Licenses -that is, fishing licenses- to be granted only to white British subjects", "Immigration.
 Absolute exclusion of Asiatics.".
+He was also big proponent of the Chinese Exclusion Act.
+While defending it in the house of commons on April 15, 1924, he referred to the effects the legislation would have on diminishing the Chinese population in Canada as "...the final solution of the Chinese question in Canada."

 He stated other priorities to be: Dominion enactment of the British Columbia eight hour law.
 The passing of an Old Age Pension Act.
 Extension of time on payments due under the Dominion Soldier Settlement Act.
 More considerate treatment of disabled soldiers, their widows and dependents.
 The elimination of overlapping of areas covered by federal and provincial police.